Home

 HR4856

-HR4856 is a double main-sequence star in the constellation of Virgo.
+HR4856 is a double main-sequence star of spectral class F7 in the constellation of Virgo.

 HR4856 visual magnitude is 6.26.
-Because of its reltive faintness, HR4856 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR4856 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.26